top of page

 feature screenplay

-A broke 1990s woman uses a time-traveling phone to save the daughter she gave up for adoption, but when she arrives in 2026, she discovers her grown child is now her same age, suicidal, and the only way to rescue her is to drag her back to the raw, dangerous aliveness of the '90s before the phone stops working forever.
+A broke 1990s woman time-travels to find the daughter she gave up for adoption, but when she arrives in 2026, her grown child is now her same age, suicidal, and makes a desperate bargain to go back with her to the raw, dangerous aliveness of the '90s on borrowed time.

 Screenshot_20250528-205104.png